 You’re going to have to take my word for it.

 Social media has proven again and again to be bad for our health when used improperly.
 We can argue all day about how to define “improperly” but, for me, I simply found no reason to continue to use it on my phone.

 Ask yourself: “When is the last time I left Instagram/Facebook/Twitter and felt better having looked at it?”

-Twitter continues to be the only social media I use regularly.
-It’s the only platform that allows you to use it in the way that works best for you.
+Twitter continues to be the only social media I use regularly. (not anymore, deleted that too lolz) It’s the only platform that allows you to use it in the way that works best for you.

-Facebook and Instagram have both been ruined by atrocious UX changes and an obsession with squeezing more ads into every corner and crevice. (but that’s a rant for another time)
+Facebook and Instagram have both been ruined by atrocious user experience changes and an obsession with squeezing more ads into every corner and crevice. (but that’s a rant for another time)

 3) Increase my phone’s battery life